LongEmbed: Extending Embedding Models for Long Context Retrieval: The benchmark

-There are mainly two desiderata for curating a benchmark for long context retrieval.
+There are two main desiderata for curating a long context retrieval benchmark.
 First, the candidate documents should be long enough.
 Second, the target information to answer user query should be as uniformly distributed across the document as possible.
 This prevents embedding models from solely focusing on specific parts, such as the beginning~\citep{coelho2024dwell}, to achieve unreasonably high scores.
-Based on these criteria, we evaluate existing benchmarks for text retrieval as follows:
+Based on these criteria, we examine existing retrieval benchmarks as follows:

-\textbf{BEIR Benchmark}~\citep{thakur2021beir} is a collection of 18 information retrieval datasets, ranging across ad-hoc web search, question answering, fact verification and duplicate question retrieval, etc. However, documents in this benchmark contains fewer than 300 words on average~(See Table~\ref{tab:beir} in Appendix), making it unsuitable for measuring long context retrieval that usually involves documents of thousands or tens of thousands of words.
+\textbf{BEIR Benchmark}~\citep{thakur2021beir} is a collection of 18 information retrieval datasets, ranging across ad-hoc web search, question answering, fact verification, etc. However, documents in this benchmark contains fewer than 300 words on average~(See Table~\ref{tab:beir} in Appendix), making it unsuitable for measuring long context retrieval that usually involves documents of thousands or tens of thousands of words.

-\textbf{LoCo Benchmark}~\citep{saad2024benchmarking} consists 12 retrieval tasks that requires long context reasoning, spanning diverse domains such as law, science, finance, etc. However, we show that it still suffers from biased distribution of key information.
-Figure~\ref{fig:loco_ndcg} presents results of \efbase{} on 8 LoCo tasks that are publicly available.
-With only 512 context length, \efbase{} achieves >85\% nDCG scores on 3 out of 8 retrieval tasks.
-This severely biased distribution of target information undermines its ability to reflect model performance as context length increases.
+\textbf{LoCo Benchmark}~\citep{saad2024benchmarking} consists 12 retrieval tasks that requires long context reasoning, spanning diverse domains such as law and finance.
+However, it still suffers from biased distribution of key information, as demonstrated in Figure~\ref{fig:loco_ndcg}.
+With only 512 context length, \efbase{} achieves >85\% nDCG scores on 3 out of 8 publicly-available LoCo tasks.
+This severely biased distribution of target information undermines its ability to reflect model performance as context increases.